alansarkar/Youtube-viewer-Bash-script/README.md

 #### older verson folder
-As this is my personal used script I'm just keeping the older scripts which are useless as youtube updates there sites just for future reference.
+As this is my personal used script I'm just keeping the older scripts which are useless as youtube updates there site.
 The old version were  actually for Distributions  either of old stable repositories or rolling versions of distros <br >